Elgg/community_web_services/README.md

 Parameters
 ----------
  * plugins: An array of plugin id strings.
-The plugin id string is the md5 hash of the author name, plugin version, and the plugin directory name.
+The plugin id string is the md5 hash of the plugin directory name, plugin version, and the plugin author name.
  * version: Elgg version string

 Response